Rosetta Stone Review: The Truth People Hide About This App

 Currently, Rosetta Stone offers courses in 25 languages, including popular choices like Spanish, French, and Mandarin Chinese, as well as less commonly taught languages like Vietnamese and Turkish.

-But here's where it gets interesting: Rosetta Stone is no longer a standalone app.
+But here's where it gets interesting: Rosetta Stone is no longer a standalone app or language learning software.
 It's the face of a much larger empire.
 The parent company, Rosetta Stone Inc., has its fingers in many pies.

 They own Wyzant, a platform for live online tutoring.
 They've acquired Emmersion.com, which focuses on language assessments.
 They even run Ingles.com, targeting Spanish speakers learning English.
 It's a whole ecosystem of language-learning products.